-Article 19 Tests and assessments
+Article 20 Tests and assessments

 - 1. The Examination Board will designate one or more examiners for each test.
-An examiner can also be an external expert.
-Each competency examination will be assessed by at least one assessor who is not involved in that student's study career counselling. - 2.
+An examiner can also be an external expert. - 2.
 The assessment of minors is described in the minor regulations.
 The examiner of the minor determines whether a student has passed the tests.
 The Examination Board of the coordinating institute that offers the minor must determine whether the student has passed the minor and ensure that the student receives a certificate.
 The result achieved for the minor is forwarded to the programme administration of the study programme in which the student concerned is enrolled.

-Article 20 Content of tests, duration of the test, test aids and test timetables
+Article 21 Content of tests, duration of the test, test aids and test timetables

-- 1. The content of the test, including the learning objectives, is described in the digital learning environment and is made available to students at least 3 weeks before the test. - 2.
+- 1. The content of the test, including the learning objectives, is described in the Digital Learning Environment and is made available to students at least 8 weeks before the test. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
 This information must be stated on the examination paper. - 3.
-The test timetable will be published on the digital learning environment, no later than 3 weeks before the start of the test period in question.
+The test timetable will be published through the Digital Learning Environment no later than 3 weeks before the start of the test period in question.

-Article 21 Registration for tests
+Article 22 Registration for tests